SysKitTeam/docs-point/installation-and-configuration/deploy-to-azure/prerequisites/create-azure-sql-database.md

 ---
 description: >-
-  This article lists Azure SQL Database requirements that are necessary to install and configure SysKit Point in Azure environment.
+  This article lists Azure SQL Database requirements that are necessary to install and configure SysKit Point in the Azure environment.
 ---

 ## Azure SQL Database

 SysKit Point requires an **Azure SQL database** for storing data collected from Office 365.
-When creating a SQL database, it is recommended to use the following SQL Service tier:
+When creating an Azure SQL database, it is recommended to use the following SQL Service tier:

 * **Standard S0 - 10DTUs, 250GB storage**